Canyonlands delivers a quintessential desert experience: deep canyons, prehistoric rock art, rivers, and sweeping overlooks.

 Dead Horse Point State Park

-2,000-foot vertical cliffs meet with canyons carved by ice, water and wind creating a visual masterpiece.
-Cowboys of the late 1800’s chased wild mustangs onto Dead Horse Point, using the narrow neck to block off the natural corral.
-An unfortunate event stranding some horses dry within view of the river gave this park its name.
+Cowboys of the late 1800s chased wild mustangs onto Dead Horse Point, using the narrow neck to block off the natural corral.
+When some horses were stranded without access to water within view of the Colorado River, this point received its name.